-Learning Outcomes: Upon successful completion of this course, students should be familiar with the evolution of the nation and its role in the world from the mid-nineteenth century to the early twenty-first century.
+the evo ng Outcomes: Upon successful completion of this course, students should be familiar with olution of the nation and its role in the world from the mid-nineteenth century to the early ifirst century.
 This would include the following themes:

-- □ American culture
+American culture

-- □ religion
+religion

-- □ civil and human rights
+civil and human rights

-- □ technological change
+technological change

-- economic change
+economic change

-- □ immigration and migration
+immigration and migration

-- □ urbanization and suburbanization
+urbanization and suburbanization

-- □ the expansion of the federal government
+the expansion of the federal government

-- □ the study of U.S. foreign policy
+□ the study of U.S. foreign policy

-Learning Outcomes: Upon successful completion of this course, students will:
+Learnii ng Outcomes: Upon successful completion of this course, students will:

-- Create an argument through the use of historical evidence. - □ Analyze and interpret primary and secondary sources. - □ Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.
+Create an argument through the use of historical evidence.

+Analyze and interpret primary and secondary sources.

+Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history.

-HIST 1302
+HIST 1302-288/289/290/441/442/443/511/512/606/607

-U.S. History from 1877
+U. S. History from 1877